Best things to do in Bundaberg

 The gorgeous Kelly’s Beach Resort is the best place to stay for families in the Bundaberg area.
 Located in Bargara, just a 2 minute walk to the main swimming beach, the resort is perfect for a family gateway.

-Accommodation at Kelly’s Beach is two bedroom self contained villas that are stand alone for additional privacy.
-Each villa can sleep up to 6 people across two levels and has air conditioning, a kitchen, a lounge and a deck with outdoor seating.
+Accommodation at Kelly’s Beach consists of two-bedroom self-contained villas that are stand-alone for additional privacy.
+Each villa can sleep up to 6 people across two levels and has air conditioning, a kitchen, a lounge, and a deck with outdoor seating.

-Sprawled across the 5 acre property, you’ll find plenty to keep the kids busy.
-There are a couple of pools, including a kid’s wading pool, plus a spa for the adults and the pool is even heated during the winter months.
-There’s also a games room and special activities for the kids during the school holidays, like free face painting, movies and laser skirmish.
+Sprawled across the 5-acre property, you’ll find plenty to keep the kids busy.
+There are a couple of pools, including a kid’s wading pool, plus a spa for the adults.
+The pool is even heated during the winter months.
+There’s also a games room and special activities for the kids during the school holidays, like free face painting, movies, and laser skirmish.

-Other on-site facilities include a tennis court, snorkel and boogie board hire, a kiosk for basic supplies, several BBQ areas for a relaxed family dinner or an onsite restaurant for when you don’t want to cook.
-Plus, there is plenty of garden space to be explored – you can even spot local wildlife like bearded dragons.
+Other on-site facilities include a tennis court, snorkel and boogie board hire, a kiosk for basic supplies, several BBQ areas for a relaxed family dinner, and an on-site restaurant for when you don’t want to cook.
+Plus, there is plenty of garden space to be explored—you can even spot local wildlife like bearded dragons.

-The resort is a little isolated – with little within walking distance.
+The resort is located by a nature reserve and can feel isolated.
+Apart from the beach, there are few places to find within walking distance.
 However, it’s a quick drive to most places around town.

 Click here for more information or to book